What mortgage fee’s should I expect?

 Standard admin fees - Some lenders charge for additional admin costs in the event of a change of circumstance, supplementary correspondence requests, or even for late payment.
 Check your lenders policy on this if required as they are all different.

 Mortgage account fee - This is usually illustrated in your initial quote but then charged at the point of paying off the loan when you remortgage/ sell/ finish the term etc. Certain lenders charge this 'upfront' and give you the option to add it to the loan.
-Typical account fee's range from £0 - £300.
+Typical account fee's range from £0 - £500, and rarely exceed this amount.

 Have any other questions?
 ASK AN EXPERT...